 VIP in the Treatment of Critical COVID-19 With Respiratory Failure in Patients With Severe Comorbidity: A Prospective Externally-Controlled Trial

-Importance: There is currently no effective drug for Critical COVID-19 with Respiratory Failure, particularly in highly comorbid patients and mortality is in excess of 30%.
+Importance: There is currently no meaningfully effective drug for Critical COVID-19 with respiratory failure, particularly in highly comorbid patients with mortality in excess of 30%.
 Vasoactive Intestinal Peptide (VIP) blocks replication of the SARS-CoV-2 virus, inhibits cytokine synthesis, prevents cytopathy, and upregulates surfactant production in human pulmonary cells.

-Objective: To determine the safety and efficacy of intravenous aviptadil (synthetic Vasoactive Intestinal Peptide) for improving survival and recovery from respiratory failure in patients with Critical COVID-19 and severe comorbidity who are ineligible for phase 3 trials of aviptadil.
+Objective: To determine the safety and efficacy of intravenous Aviptadil (synthetic Vasoactive Intestinal Peptide) for improving the survival and recovery from respiratory failure in patients with Critical COVID-19 and severe comorbidity.

 Design: Prospective, open-label, administratively-controlled trial, measuring objective endpoints only.
-Patients were treated in June/July 2020. and followed for 60 days or more post ICU admission.
+Patients were treated in June and July 2020 and followed for 60 days or more post ICU admission.

 Main Outcome Measures: Survival, Recovery from Respiratory Failure, WHO 10 point ordinal scale.
-Results: Nineteen of 21 patients survived to day 28 in the aviptadil-treated group compared to 4 of 24 control patients (90% vs 17%; P<.0001).
-Kaplan-Meier analysis demonstrates a 9-fold advantage in probability of survival (Hazard Ratio 0.113; 95% CL 0.037, 0.343).
-A similar 9-fold advantage was seen in cumulative probability of Recovery from Respiratory Failure (Hazard ratio: 0.115; 95% CL: 0.0254, 0.5219).
-A mean 6.1 point difference in the 10 point WHO Ordinal Scale for COVID-19 was seen between aviptadil-treated patients, who exhibited a 2.6 point mean improvement from time of ICU admission vs. those treated with standard of care who exhibited a mean 3.5 point mean decrement (Wilcoxon rank sum: P<.001).
+Results: Seventeen of 21 patients survived to day 60 in the aviptadil-treated group compared to 5 of 24 control patients (81% vs. 21%; P<.0001).
+Kaplan-Meier analysis demonstrates a 4-fold advantage in the probability of survival (80% vs. 20%; P<.0006).
+The Hazard Ratio: 0.149 (95%CL: 0.050, 0.445).
+Between Day 28 and day 60, a mean 6.1 point difference in the 10-point WHO Ordinal Scale for COVID-19 was seen between aviptadil-treated patients, who exhibited a 2.6 point mean improvement from the time of ICU admission vs. those treated with standard of care who exhibited a mean 3.5 point mean decrement (Wilcoxon rank-sum: P<.001).
 Improved radiographic appearance was seen in both lungs of 17 patients and in one lung of 2 treated patients.
-Four of 5 aviptadil-treated patients initially on Extracorporeal Membrane Oxygenation (ECMO) have been decannulated, compared to 3 of 13 ECMO-treated controls (80% vs. 23%;P=.045).
+Four of five aviptadil-treated patients initially on Extracorporeal Membrane Oxygenation (ECMO) have been decannulated, compared to 3 of 13 ECMO-treated controls (80% vs. 23%;P=.045).
 A 75% (95% CI±3%: P<.001) reduction in IL-6 was seen.

 Comment: A dramatic multi-dimensional treatment effect was observed, consistent with FDA and ICH-10 guidance for acceptance of externally-controlled, open-label trials in high-lethality conditions.